Archie Annan: Burslem Port Vale

 In July 1911, Annan moved onto Burslem Port Vale.
-He made his debut at the Athletic Ground in a 1–0 win over Oldham Athletic Reserves on 4 September, but injured himself in a match against Crewe Alexandra twelve days later.
-He failed to hold onto his first team place upon his recovery, and was released at the end of the 1911–12 season, after picking up a Central League runners-up medal.
+He made his debut at the Athletic Ground in a 1–0 win over Oldham Athletic Reserves on 4 September.
+He injured himself in a match against Crewe Alexandra twelve days later.
+He failed to hold onto his first-team place upon his recovery and was released at the end of the 1911–12 season after picking up a Central League runners-up medal.

 Managerial career

 Annan was appointed manager of Welsh Southern Football League club Mid Rhondda in July 1911, where he was assisted by former Bristol City colleagues Joe Cottle and Bill Demmery.
 He subsequently returned to Bristol City in March 1921 and spent five years as coach at the club.
 He was later a police constable stationed at St George in Bristol.